 If a ground-fault event occurs, the controller's GFDI fuse will open.
 The FLEXmax 100 GFDI circuit detects continuity across the fuse.
 Lack of continuity will cause the charge controller to shut down.
 If the fuse is not initially installed, the controller will be unable to operate.
 In either case the LED indicators and the system display will show GFDI Fault.
 (See pages 30 and 38.)
+See the Troubleshooting section on page 58 if this occurs.

 If multiple controllers are used on a common system, all but one fuse must be removed.
 The other controllers will detect the continuity of the remaining fuse.
 All units will then respond equally to a ground fault.
-Figure 7 shows how the fuse is removed or replaced.
+Figure 6 shows fuse removal or replacement.
+Note that the bonding jumpers are not removed.